CS-LWR/Self-Learning-VAE-for-EEG-Artifact-Removal/README.md

 # Status

 Ongoing development.
 Current version includes multiple submissions (submit, the-second-submit, the-fourth-submit, sixth submit) that reflect progressive experiments.
+It is notable that these documents are not the whole story, just for fast verification and reproduction.
+If you are interested in the training process, please email at ShiCheng056@outlook.com.